DSML-book/.github/profile/README.md

 git clone https://github.com/DSML-book/Programs.git
 ```

-This will create a folder named `Programs` with all the files.
+This will create a folder named `Programs` with all the files in the Programs repository.

 ---